 Learn to see the merit even in the most mundane of tasks, see those as something positive, an accomplishment yet to be achieved.
 Of course, it’s not just ‘things’ we put on the back burner, we also put people on the back burner too and on our part, unless we’re good at reading people’s body language, it’s easy to get caught out.

-Being on the back burner means you’re a second or third choice to some people.
-They keep you interested, but don’t show signs of committing, and when prompted they’re full of excuses.
+Being on the back burner means you’re a second or third choice.
+Others will keep you interested, but don’t show signs of committing, and when prompted they’re full of excuses.
 In the beginning you don’t recognise the signs, but weeks roll into months and months into years and you’re still waiting for things to change.

 But are people so busy that they can’t make the time, or are they just stringing us along whilst they weigh up their options?
 Some people are fine being on the back burner, they come to accept they’re not someone’s priority.